ibm-apiconnect/docker-swarm-lab/ex2/README.md

 # Deploy a Private Registry Service to the Swarm

 In this exercise, you will deploy a private Docker registry to swarm.
-This will allow us to build custom applications as Docker images and push them to a registry where they can be pulled by every image within the swarm.
+This will allow us to build custom applications as Docker images and push them to a registry where they can be pulled by every VM within the swarm.

 ## Docker Registry image